karllab41/site/_posts/2019-04-06-tensorflow-part-2.markdown

 ---
 layout: post
-title:  Tensorflow in Your Browser
+title:  tensorflow in your browser
 date: 2019-04-06 21:01:00
 description: Getting your neural network to run on your website, starting with PoseNet
 ---